 The project involves a complete renovation, stripping the building down to its structural skeleton and creating an interior that meets today’s contemporary educational needs.
 The University has partnered with Tower Pinkster and HGA, tapping into the combined team’s higher education experience and expertise to develop a state-of-the-art, 21st century learning environment for our students.
 The project will include reconfigured classroom layouts, student workspaces and major technology upgrades for teaching and learning.
 In addition to the architectural renovations, the existing utility infrastructure, shared with Friedmann and Knauss Halls, will be upgraded to maximize energy efficiency and better align with WMU’s sustainability mission.
 The design process began in the Summer of 2019, but was put on hold in March 2020 during the coronavirus pandemic.
-Design has since resumed, and the project is on track for a Fall 2023 completion.
-The Christman Company has been engaged as the Construction Manager to oversee construction activities, which will begin in December of 2021.
+Design is now complete, and the project is on track for a Fall 2023 completion.
+The Christman Company has been engaged as the Construction Manager to oversee construction activities, which began in February of 2022.

 SITE LOGISTICS PLAN

 Our construction fence is up and in place for the duration.
 See the site logistics plan for impact to the surrounding area.